 11. Particulars of Contracts with Related Parties

-ALL the transactions of the Company, entered into with its Related Parties are at arm's length basis and have taken place in the ordinary course of business.
+All the transactions of the Company, entered into with its related parties are at arm's length basis and have taken place in the ordinary course of business.
 Further, the Company has complied with the provisions of Regulation 23 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 for transactions entered into with the related parties.

-Members may refer to the notes to the financial statements which sets out related party disclosures for the financial year 2024-25.
+Members may refer to the notes to the financial statements which sets out related party disclosures for the financial year 2025-26.

-During the ensuing Annual General Meeting, a Resolution is being proposed for seeking Members' approval for material related party transactions to be entered with Lakshmi Electrical Control Systems Limited.
+During the ensuing Annual General Meeting, a Resolution is being proposed for seeking Members approval for material related party transactions to be entered with Lakshmi Electrical Control Systems Limited.

 12. Material Changes